![]() |

-A huge temperature rise threatens to unfold and it could do so as early as next year, as illustrated by the image on the right.
-Altogether, the rise from pre-industrial to 2026 could be more than 18.44°C by 2026.
+A huge temperature rise threatens to unfold and it could do so as early as next year (2026), as illustrated by the image on the right.
+Altogether, the temperature rise from pre-industrial could be more than 18.44°C by the end of 2026.

-The image conceptually dates back to 2016, when a strong El Nino came with a temperature rise that, when expressed by means of a polynomial trend that was extended by a decade pointed at a 10°C rise by 2026.
+The barchart on the right conceptually dates back to 2016, when a strong El Niño came with a strong temperature rise.
+When expressed by means of a polynomial trend that was extended by a decade, the trend pointed at a 10°C rise by 2026.

-The barchart on the right has basically remained the same over the past ten years, be it that the historic temperature rise from pre-industrial has turned out to be larger (pink) and that the cloud feedback could add a further 8°C to the rise (grey).
-Also, aerosols have been split up into on the one hand sulfates (green) and on the other hand carbon monoxide, black & brown carbon and non-methane volatile organic carbon (brown).
+The barchart has basically remained the same over the past ten years, be it that the historic temperature rise from pre-industrial has turned out to be larger (pink) and that the cloud feedback could add a further 8°C to the rise (grey).
+Also, for clarity, aerosols have been split up into on the one hand sulfates (green) and on the other hand carbon monoxide, black & brown carbon and non-methane volatile organic carbon (brown).

 Importantly, posts have over time pointed out that humans are likely to go extinct with a rise of 3°C and most life on Earth will disappear with a 5°C rise, as illustrated by the image below, from an analysis discussed in an earlier post.

 With the year 2026 approaching fast, it is time to have another look at how fast and by how much temperatures could rise.
+The danger of a strong El Niño emerging in 2026 is highlighted below and this could come at a time when emissions are high, Earth's albedo is low and both land and ocean sinks are losing their capacity to take up carbon dioxide and heat.

-The image below shows how, over the course of one year, temperature anomalies in 2023, 2024 and 2025 each have at times reached the highest daily records.
-The image shows temperature anomalies (vs 1991-2020) from 1940 through to December 26, 2025.
+The image below shows how, over the course of the year, temperature anomalies in 2023, 2024 and 2025 each have at times reached the highest daily records, even though 2025 wasn't an El Niño year.
+The image shows temperature anomalies from 1940 through to December 29, 2025, compared to 1991-2020, which isn't pre-industrial.

 The image below, from an earlier post, shows NASA Land Only monthly temperature anomalies (black squares) with respect to 1880-1890 (not pre-industrial) through November 2025 and shows the 1.5°C threshold crossed for all months since 2022.
 The Lowess 3-year smoothing trend (red line) indicates that the 2°C threshold was crossed in 2022 and that 3°C may get crossed in 2028 if this trend continues (dashed extension).
-The picture could look even worse when a genuinely pre-industrial base was used and a polynomial trend was used and extended.
+The picture could look even worse when a genuinely pre-industrial base was used and a polynomial trend was applied and extended.

-[ Potential Land-only rise, from earlier post ]
+| [ Potential Land-only rise, from earlier post ] |

-Additionally, the image at the top shows very high temperatures in 2025, despite the fact that the year 2025 wasn't an El Niño year.
+As said, the image at the top shows very high temperatures in 2025, even though 2025 wasn't an El Niño year.
 In other words, current temperatures are suppressed.
 Moving from the bottom of a La Niña to the peak of a strong El Niño can in itself make a difference of more than 0.5°C. This is illustrated by the image below, from an earlier post, that shows a temperature rise of more than 0.5°C from November 2022 to March 2023, when the last El Niño had not yet even started.

-[ Temperature rise due to El Niño from earlier post ]
+| [ Temperature rise due to El Niño from earlier post ] |

 The image below shows a graph with temperature anomalies in the Niño-3.4 region from 1950 through November 2025, when the anomaly was -0.68°C.